bradreeder/CV/README.md

 #### Full Stack Javascript Developer
 ##### Aug 2016 - Present

-I worked on MVPs and projects to create web applications for the clients detailed above.
+I worked on MVPs and web applications and helped run design workshops for the clients detailed above.

 #### 10-Week Intensive Web Development Course
 ##### May 2016 - Aug 2016